 Take a Record Store Excursion

-There’s something so cool and vintage about the whole experience.
+Are you or your partner a music-lover?
+There’s something so cool and vintage about the whole experience of shopping for records.
 Most stores will let you preview whichever albums you’d like, too.